Subhamtyagi684/fedfe/aws-lambda-compress.md

 1. Click on `Services` from navbar again.

-1. In `All services` find `Security, Identity, & Compliance` on left hand side.
-Click on Compute and then on right hand side, click on `IAM`.
+1. In `All services` find `Security, Identity, & Compliance` on left hand side and then on right hand side, click on `IAM`.

 1. On left side-menu , inside `Access management`,  click on `Roles`.